 Yes, but many Christians have gone to public schools and turned out just fine!

 A quality Christian school should never become an institution that shelters students into a reclusive life.
 That is not the purpose of Christian education.
 In fact, the mission of Christian education is to do just the opposite – serve the community and equip students to be transforming influences in the world for Jesus Christ.
-Travel opportunities, after school mentoring programs, and community service are just some of the ways students at Faith Christian Academy learn about the world and how to share their faith.
+Travel opportunities, after school mentoring programs, and community service are just some of the ways students at Faith Christian Academy learn about the world and how to share their faith out in the real world.

 Isn’t it the role of the parents and their church to teach the Christian worldview?

-The Cardus Education Survey is the most comprehensive study ever done on the outcomes of K-12 Christian education.
-The study found that Christian school graduates — as compared to graduates from non-faith based schools, charter schools, and public schools — are more outwardly-focused individuals with a higher commitment to family, church and the larger society.
-They donate significantly more money, are more generous with their time and participate in far more relief and development services than their peers.
+The Cardus Education Survey is the most comprehensive study ever done on the outcomes of K5-12th grade Christian education.
+The study found that Christian school graduates (as compared to graduates from non-faith based schools, charter schools, and public schools) are more outwardly focused individuals with a higher commitment to family, church, and the larger society.
+They donate significantly more money, are more generous with their time, and participate in far more relief and development services than their peers.
 They also feel more confident, are more likely to graduate from college, less likely to divorce, and pray and read the Bible more often.

 What about academics?

 Well, let’s look specifically at Faith Christian Academy.
 Our students have consistently higher average scores on the SAT exams than county, state, and national averages.
-Ninety five percent of our graduates go on to colleges or universities……..
-The most recent self-study (2005-2015) reveals that 75.5 % of our graduates have graduated from a four-year college/university, 45.2% have attended a Christian higher educational institution, and 22.6% have earned graduate/post graduate degrees.
-We are an academically excellent, college preparatory Christian school.
+Ninety five percent of our graduates go on to colleges or universities.
+View a list of colleges and graduate schools who have accepted our graduates!
+The most recent self-study (2005-2015) reveals that 75.5% of FCA graduates have graduated from a four-year college or university, 45.2% have attended a Christian higher educational institution, and 22.6% have earned graduate or post graduate degrees.
+We are an academically excellent, college preparatory Christian school!